ElGrandeToto: 2016–2021: Early career and breakthrough

-Since he was a child, ElGrandeToto was passionate about rap music and also practiced the krump dance.
+Since he was a child, Fahssi was passionate about rap music and also practiced the krump dance.
 He began his rapping career in 2016.
 His 2017 single "Pablo" is credited as the breakthrough hit that propelled him to the forefront of the Moroccan music scene.
 He released his debut EP, Illicit, in 2018.

 The year 2020 was a period of significant achievements and personal loss.
 He was named the eighth most-streamed Arab artist in the MENA region on Deezer, with his song "Hors Série" ranking as the platform's seventh most-streamed track.
 He also won the award for Best Hip-Hop/Rap Artist at the 2020 African Entertainment Awards USA.
 In tribute to his mother, who died in 2020, he released the single "Mghayer" in January 2021; it became his most-viewed music video on YouTube, surpassing 137 million views by September 2025.

 His debut album, Caméléon, released in March 2021, marked a major milestone.
 It ranked among the top six global album debuts on Spotify, an unprecedented achievement for an Arab artist at the time.
 That year, he was included on Forbes' list of the 50 most successful music stars in the Arab world and was awarded the title of most-streamed Arab artist globally and in the MENA region by Spotify.

 2022–present: International success

-In 2022, ElGrandeToto gained significant international recognition.
+In 2022, Fahssi gained significant international recognition.
 His collaboration with Nigerian singer CKay on the remix of "Love Nwantiti" (2021) was certified diamond in France by the SNEP, making him the first Moroccan artist performing in Darija to receive this certification.
 The single was also a commercial success cahrting in several European countries.
 He is signed to an exclusive license agreement with RCA Records, a division of Sony Music France.

 His second studio album, 27, was released on November 24, 2023.
 Its launch was promoted on digital billboards in Times Square and the Toronto Eaton Centre.
 The album debuted at number 3 on Spotify's Top Album Debut Global Chart and garnered over 10 million streams within its first three days.
 He supported the album with the "Twenty-Seven Tour," performing across Europe and North America.

-In 2024, he served as a judge alongside Dizzy DROS on the Moroccan rap competition television show JamShow.
+In 2024, Fahssi served as a judge alongside Dizzy DROS on the Moroccan rap competition television show JamShow.
 At the inaugural Billboard Arabia Awards, he won three awards: Artist of the Year – Arabic Hip-Hop, Top Arabic Hip-Hop Male Artist, and Top Arabic Hip-Hop Song for his single "Blue Love."

-On June 28, 2025, he performed as the opening act for Lil Baby at the Mawazine Festival in Rabat, becoming the first Morocco-born-and-raised artist to headline the festival's OLM Souissi stage before a reported crowd of 400,000 people.
+On June 28, 2025, Fahssi performed as the opening act for Lil Baby at the Mawazine Festival in Rabat, becoming the first Morocco-born-and-raised artist to headline the festival's OLM Souissi stage before a reported crowd of 400,000 people.

 Artistry

 Musical style

-ElGrandeToto is known for his hip-hop and rap music, performed in a mixture of Moroccan Darija, French, Spanish and English.
+Fahssi is known for his hip-hop and rap music, performed in a mixture of Moroccan Darija, French, Spanish and English.
 His music often incorporates Afrobeat influences, marseille, trap and to less extent morap.